This post may contain affiliate links. We may receive a small commission, at no cost to you, if you make a purchase. Read Disclosure.

 1. Think location

-Stay in a central area close to public transport, airports, local attractions, food outlets, the beach, the park, and the ability to get out and walk to most things.
+It’s better to stay in a central area close to public transport, airports, local attractions, food outlets, the beach, the park, and then you have the ability to get out and walk to most things.

 This will help you save money and save on time!